It’s very true – many of the best companies are struggling with the amount of time their sales reps spend in front of prospects.

-The second tact to improve sales productivity is automation.
+Another one of the ways to improve sales productivity is automation.
 There are so many tools out there that help reps move through their data faster and more efficiently.
 For larger organizations full time CRM staff, that build out custom automation that help reps with their admin work, will quickly be worth their weight in gold as reps will spend less time on admin work and more time doing what they want to do most, sell to prospects.

 2. Too Much Time Spent Sourcing Leads Vs. Prospecting

 A sales rep needs to be ready to replace any prospect in their funnel at any moment.
 Many companies have fully functional sales development rep (SDR) teams that help to build field reps pipeline.

 However, a rep is solely responsible for their own pipeline and cannot be reliant on their SDRs, most of whom are gunning for higher paying sales jobs, so they need to prospect on their own.